Vemundss/ctimeit/README.md

 from timeit import default_timer as timer

 def my_example_func(*args,**kwargs):
-  # do some calculations and store in result
+  """do some calculations and store in result""" return result
-  return result

 start = timer()